 In this article, You just learnt how to use Google BigQuery Quantiles & Percentile function to assess the statistical significance of an observation whose distribution is known using APPROX_QUANTILES function.
 I hope you found this post helpful and that you will apply these concepts to explore your data and make meaningful inferences.

 Companies store valuable data from multiple data sources in Google BigQuery.
 The manual process to transfer data from source to destination is a tedious task.
 Hevo Data is a No-code Data Pipeline that can help you transfer data from any data source to desired Google BigQuery.
-It fully automates the process to load and transform data from 150+ data sources to a destination of your choice without writing a single line of code.
+Try a 14-day free trial and have a look at the unbeatable pricing that will help you choose the right plan for your business needs.

 Jeremiah